per1234/.github/workflow-templates/check-markdown.md

 - Use markdownlint to check for common problems and formatting.
 - Use markdown-link-check to check for broken links.

-use markdownlint to check whether the repository's Markdown files have common problems or non-compliant formatting.

 Arduino's Markdown style is defined by the `.markdownlint.yml` file.

 In the event the repository contains externally maintained Markdown files, markdownlint can be configured to ignore them